manfromarce/DocSharp/README.md

 ### Roadmap

 - Support more elements and attributes, and fix issues on edge cases
-- Reverse RTF to DOCX conversion
+- ODT and ODS support

 ### Credits